khawarizmus/hijri-week-calendar-proposal/content.typ

 == Properties of the Last Week Pivot Day

-The last week pivot day marks a critical reference point in the Hijri-Week Calendar, occurring three days prior to the year's conclusion.
+The last week pivot day marks a critical reference point in the Hijri week calendar, occurring three days prior to the year's conclusion.
 Its characteristics are as follows:

 - It consistently occurs during the final week of the Hijri-Week Year, either Week 50 or Week 51.
 - It is precisely seven days prior to the 4th of Muharram in the subsequent year.